Cornea and Keratoconus Treatment Options in Delhi

 At Eye7 Chaudhary Eye Centre, we deal with a lot of problematic corneal cases on a daily basis.
 We have expert surgeons who have numerous years of experience in dealing with various diseases related to the cornea and their impact on the overall health of a person’s eye.

 After the initial discussion with the patient, our doctors evaluate the complexity of the case and suggest a solution as per the situation and the budget of a patient.
-If there seems to be a need, the patients can go with the option of a cornea surgery to maintain the overall health of the eye as well as to make sure that the infection does not extend to the other parts of the face and body.
+If there seems to be a need, the patients can go with the option of a cornea surgery or Keratoconus treatment to maintain the overall health of the eye as well as to make sure that the infection does not extend to the other parts of the face and body.